renpy/renpy/sphinx/source/incompatible.rst

 8.1.0 / 7.6.0
 -------------

+**Speech Bubbles** Adding bubble support to an existing game requires adding files and script to the game.
+The :doc:`bubble` documentation includes the required changes.

 **Live2D** Ren'Py now requires Live2D Cubism 4 SDK for Native R6_2 or later.
 It may refuse to run if an older version is used.